Master of Divinity/Master of Ministry (M.Div./M.Min.)

 ESR's Master of Divinity/Master of Ministry degree is designed to equip graduates for many fields of ministry, including pastoral ministry, Quaker ministry, religious leadership, chaplaincy, hospital ministries, religious education, campus ministry, spiritual direction, peace and justice, and writing ministries.
 Some students choose this degree in preparation for professional certifications, work in doctoral studies, or advanced professional programs.

 Residential students should be able to complete an M.Div./M.Min. in three years.
 ESR Access students should plan to commit to five years in order to complete their studies.
-Both residential and Access students are required to complete 84 credit hours for graduation, through semester long and two-week or week-end intensive classes.
+Both residential and Access students are required to complete 75 credit hours for graduation, through semester long and two-week or week-end intensive classes.
+Access students have a residency requirement of 8 classes and 4 of those can be in blended format (via Zoom).

 Core classes are required of all students.
 These include formational courses, including spiritual formation and personal practice, and foundational courses, such as Introduction to New Testament.
 These courses provide a sound basis, and meet educational requirements for, theological education, and prepare students to identify and develop their gifts for ministry.
 Integrative courses like our Comprehensive Seminar allow students to demonstrate progress and readiness for ministry.